-This study provides a valuable starting point for unraveling the molecular basis of the pathological phenotypes of the repeat expansion in the gene associated with open reading frame 72 in human chromosome 9.
+This study provides an important starting point for unraveling the molecular basis of the pathological phenotypes of the repeat expansion in the gene associated with open reading frame 72 in human chromosome 9.
 The coarse-grained simulation method used by the authors goes beyond the state of the art, investigating a compelling number of binding partners.
-The evidence supporting the claims of the authors is solid, although validation of the results is needed to further strengthen the major conclusions of the work.
+The evidence supporting the claims of the authors is solid, although experimental validation of the results would strengthen the major conclusions of the work.
 The work will be of broad interest to biophysicists and biochemists.

 The C9orf72 G4C2 hexanucleotide repeat expansion is the most common genetic mutation in amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) [1, 2].
 This expansion can be translated into five types of dipeptide repeat proteins (DPRs): polyPR, polyGR, polyGA, polyGP, and polyPA .
 The positively-charged arginine-containing DPRs (R-DPRs) show the highest levels of toxicity in different cell and animal models [4-10] with polyPR known to be the most toxic DPR [5, 9, 11].
 R-DPRs have been linked to a wide variety of cellular defects [12-16], but a growing body of evidence suggests that neurodegenerative diseases, including C9orf72 ALS/FTD (C9-ALS/FTD), may be caused by disruption of nucleocytoplasmic transport (NCT) [17-20].
 At the same time, many transport components that play a prominent role in NCT have been identified to function as modifiers of G4C2/DPR toxicity [5, 10, 21].